 Known as the friendliest city in the ‘land of smiles’, Chiang Mai is well equipped to wow the crowds, with an abundance of classy accommodation, trendy nightspots, charming natural sites, glorious spas and adventure activities to enjoy.

-Accommodation in Chiang Mai is available at rates far lower than in Bangkok and for this reason, it is accessible to backpackers as well as the more sophisticated traveller.
-From the centre of the city to the outlying areas, you will always find somewhere suitable to hang your hat and it is easy to get around by renting a motorbike, or taking a songthaew - Chiang Mai’s unique answer to the taxi.
+Accommodation in Chiang Mai is available at rates far lower than in Bangkok and for this reason, it is accessible to backpackers as well as the more sophisticated traveler.
+From the center of the city to the outlying areas, you will always find somewhere suitable to hang your hat and it is easy to get around by renting a motorbike, or taking a songthaew - Chiang Mai’s unique answer to the taxi.

-The city centre bustles with day and night markets, bars, and restaurants serving… you got it – delicious Thai food.
+The city center bustles with day and night markets, bars, and restaurants serving… you got it – delicious Thai food.
 This area is not devoid of cultural sights either, with chedis, old pagodas and temples peeking out amongst the city hubbub, such as Wat Prasingh, towering at the end of Rachadamnoen Road.

 As you move towards the outskirts of the city, you will come across charming riverside hotels on the banks of the Mae Ping River.
 These are a great place to stay if you want quick access to both the city and country attractions of Chiang Mai, while enjoying superb river-views and the option of hopping aboard a range of cruises.